Manual Index

 What is a Non-Par company?

-Historically, clearinghouses were paid per claim by insurance companies - that's how they made their money.
+Historically, clearinghouses were paid per claim by insurance companies.
 However, one of the requirements of The Affordable Care Act is that insurance companies spend at least 80-85% of their premium dollars on medical care.
-As a result, insurance companies began looking for ways to cut costs and some have opted to no longer pay clearinghouses for processing their claims.
-In other words, they are "non-participating."
-Clearinghouses such as Office Ally can still process Non-Par claims, they just don't get reimbursed by insurance companies for doing so.
-As a result, they will begin charging those providers who use Non-Par companies directly.
+As a result, insurance companies began looking for ways to cut costs.
+Some have opted to no longer pay clearinghouses for processing their claims.
+Office Ally refers to those companies as "non-participating."
+Office Ally can still process Non-Par claims, they just don't get reimbursed by insurance companies for doing so.
+To cover those costs, they charge providers who file claims to Non-Par companies.

 How Do I Find Out if My Insurance Companies Are Non-Par?